Animating Linkages with Python

 First, here's Sam's simplest script that animates TrotBot in place.

-Here's a more complicated version with TrotBot moving:
+Here's a slightly more complicated version with TrotBot moving across the screen:

 Here's the python code for simulating TrotBot, Klann, Strandbeest,and Strider that generated the video above (updated on 1-17-2019).
 You can find the joint and bar maps for each mechanism on its Linkage Optimizer page.
 Note: this code was copy/pasted from 4 separate sims, so it's a bit sloppy and is not as streamlined as Sam's code, FYI

-In the below video of our LEGO approximation of Klann's linkage, it was animated in place by setting the "moving" variable to "False" (or you can simply set its average speed to zero).
+In the below video of our LEGO approximation, Klann's linkage was animated in place by setting the "moving" variable to "False" (or you can simply set its average speed to zero).
 Also, you can find the joint and bar maps used in this Klann simulator here, which the python script now matches.

 The algorithms, and how we used them to simulate linkages, are described here.